DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2022-06-28-e-wallets-ecommercecielo.md

 | `AdditionalData.CaptureCode`        | Code informed by **Masterpass** to the merchant.                                                                                                                                       | Text | --      | 3                                                                                                                    |
 | `AdditionalData.Signature`          | Token returned by wallet.
 Must be submitted in **GooglePay** integrations.                                                                                                             | Text | --      | See table [Signature](https://developercielo.github.io/manual/e-wallets-ecommercecielo#signature)                   |

-### Zero Auth
+## Zero Auth

-Zero Auth allows the merchant to check whether a card is valid for making a purchase before the order is finalized.
+Zero Auth allows the merchant to check whether a card is valid for making a purchase before the order is completed.
 Zero Auth simulates an authorization without affecting the credit limit or alerting the cardholder about the test.
 Please refer to [Zero Auth](https://developercielo.github.io/en/manual/cielo-ecommerce#zero-auth){:target="_blank"} for further information.

 # Integration examples